 Another place for the pious single ladies would be the Ten Wijngaerde Begijnhuisj, Bruge’s only preserved beguinage.

 The beguines were religious women who lived in small communities without taking vows or retiring from the world, so that beguinages were not convents.
-This unique form of communities was particularly popular in the Low Countries, hence, the Netherlands and Belgium.
+This unique form of community was particularly popular in the Low Countries, hence, the Netherlands and Belgium.
 They even made it to the UNESCO World Heritage List.

 Behind the Onze Lieve Vrouw Brugge – practically in its backyard – lies one of the most popular photo spots – today, you would call it the most instagramable place – the Bonifacius bridge from where you have the quaintest views of the canal and the surrounding old buildings.